asanka-code/EMvidence/README.md

 Settings -
 1. Add new user.

-Capture data -
-1. SDR drivers for HackRF and RTL-SDR.

 Analyse data -
 1. Display analysis report on screen.
 2. Download analysis report to a PDF file by pressing a button.